r-rocm/rocm-rocblas/docs/how-to/Programmers_Guide.rst

 Source code organization
 ================================

-The rocBLAS code can be found at the `rocBLAS GitHub <https://github.com/ROCm/rocBLAS>`_.
+The rocBLAS code can be found in the `rocBLAS folder <https://github.com/ROCm/rocm-libraries/tree/develop/projects/rocblas>`_ of the `rocm-libraries GitHub <https://github.com/ROCm/rocm-libraries>`_.
 It is split into three major parts:

 * The ``library`` directory contains all the source code for the library.